Home

 The Blue Room The Blue Room The Blue Room The Blue Room

 The Blue Room was the former 1st Class Ladies´ Waiting Room.
 This room retains its original marble mantelpiece.
 The painting, again by Peter Dodd, is of the last top-hat stationmaster in Alnwick, John Patterson, with the station, itself, depicted on the upper left.
-Note, too, the black and white check Northumberland Tartan (or ‘Plaid’) used on the cushion covers.
-This tartan – a cloth woven with the wool of black and white sheep – is acknowledged as the oldest tartan of them all, thought to date back as far as late Roman times, the 4th c A.D.

 The pitch pine seating in the booths is made up of pews salvaged from St George´s Church in Greenock, Scotland.